botanicus/portfolio/README.md

 For development we shadow `$ROOT` by running `docker run` with `-v #{Dir.pwd}:/webs/botanicus.me:ro`.
 You need Docker 1.3 or higher for this.

 Running `rake` will take care of it, it's just important to know that what you see in development is not necessarily the same as what is in the container at the moment!
-So for deployment, you have to re-run `rake build`.
+So for deployment, you have to re-run `rake build` (or let Dockerhub to take care of it).

-## Deployment

-Don't forget to update baked-in files by running `rake build`.

 ## Logs